Jupiter

 - How long is a year on Jupiter?

-- Jupiter takes 11.9 Earth years to complete one orbit of the Sun, which is one Jupiter year.
+- Jupiter takes 11.9 Earth years to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 - How many moons does Jupiter have?